 Benign prostatic hyperplasia (BHP) is a painful condition that leads to an enlargement of the male prostate gland and difficulty urinating.
 It affects many American men and is believed to be primarily due to producing an overabundance of the hormone dihydrotestosterone (DHT) in the body.
 This DHT attaches to prostate cell receptor sites and stimulates unwanted growth.

 Beta-sitosterol has been shown to inhibit the 5-alpha-reductase enzyme that is responsible for converting testosterone to DHT.
 A large enough intake of beta-sitosterol may reduce DHT levels, thus helping to prevent future prostate problems, alleviate some of the symptoms for men already suffering from BHP and even help with hair loss problems associated with excess dihydrotestosterone.

 Cold pressed avocado oil is a good source of the antioxidants vitamins E, alpha and beta-carotene and lutein.

 Vitamin E from natural sources like avocado oil has many potential health benefits.
-Some of these include lowering blood pressure and possibly reducing your risk of cardiovascular disease (though studies here are mixed – the source and type of vitamin E may well be important).
+Some of these include lowering blood pressure and possibly reducing your risk of cardiovascular disease.

 Other potential vitamin E benefits may include a decreased risk of Alzheimer’s disease, breast and prostate cancer and eye diseases like cataracts and age-related macular degeneration (ARMD).